MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 601 - Epilogue 2 - Sky Peak - Failing Sky Peak 4th Station Pass.md

   * *Jump to [anchor 23](#23)*

-*If the Team has learned there's good news at the café:*
+*If the Team has reached Sky Peak's 1st Station Clearing:*

   * *Jump to [anchor 23](#23)*